Israel calls on famine-stricken residents to flee and targets more high-rises in Gaza City

 The Israeli military did not immediately respond to a request for comment on those killed Friday.

+On Saturday in Jerusalem, relatives of hostages and their supporters marched down a main thoroughfare toward the residence of Israeli Prime Minister Benjamin Netanyahu, chanting and holding signs rejecting the military’s planned takeover of Gaza City and urging a comprehensive ceasefire.
+“The government is burying them alive,” one sign read.
+“An unsigned deal kills them all,” read another.

-Those fears intensified on Friday when Hamas released a propaganda video showing two hostages, Guy Gilboa-Dalal and Alon Ohel, being held in Gaza City.
+Fears over the fate of hostages escalated on Friday, the 700th day of the war, when Hamas released a propaganda video of two hostages — Guy Gilboa-Dalal and Alon Ohel — looking gaunt and exhausted while being driven around Gaza City.

-Families of the hostages have accused Israeli Prime Minister Benjamin Netanyahu of failing to prioritize the safety of their loved ones and called on U.S. President Donald Trump to help accelerate the release of Israelis in Hamas captivity.

-The Hostages and Missing Families Forum, a group representing many families of the hostages, thanked Trump and his envoy Steve Witkoff on Saturday for their work advancing Israel-Hamas ceasefire negotiations.
-The statement praised them for “unwavering determination, courage and compassion.”
+Ahead of their weekly Saturday protest near the Israeli military headquarters in Tel Aviv, families of hostages vented their anger over the intensified bombardment in Gaza City.

+“This is not how you return abducted men and women,” said Gil Dickmann, whose cousin Carmel Gat, was killed in captivity last year.
+“This is how you kill abducted men and women.”

-Yet for all their appeals, a lasting truce has proven elusive.
+A lasting truce has proven elusive.
 Hamas said it had accepted a ceasefire proposal from Arab mediators last month.
-Israel has not yet responded to the latest offer, vowing the war will continue until Hamas disarms and releases all Israeli hostages.
+Israel has not yet responded to the offer, vowing to continue the war until Hamas disarms and releases all hostages.

 Israel’s retaliatory offensive has killed more than 64,000 Palestinians, according to Gaza’s Health Ministry, which does not distinguish between civilians and combatants beyond saying that women and children make up around half the dead.